Experienced and Knowledgeable Construction Accident Attorney

 There is far more to consider regarding workers’ compensation laws, the information you must present, and the forms you need to file.
 Check out our page for more information on the topic, and reach out to us if you need more help.

 Legal Options and Outcomes

 In addition to workers’ compensation insurance, a Macon, GA injury attorney can walk you through other legal options and areas that may be applicable in your case.
 For example, product liability could easily cause or magnify the effects of a construction site accident.
 Machines that are not maintained, faulty tools, or inadequate safety gear are areas that warrant investigation.

 However, there are a few requirements for proving this in your case.
 The equipment or item in question must have been used appropriately and directly contributed to the incident.
 This is just one example of the nuance that may go on behind the scene of an apparently simple claim.
 Sadly, without exploring these areas, you could easily lose thousands in compensation.

 Do you know if negligence, product liability, or issues like distracted driving contributed to your accident?
 If they did, you could be entitled to damages that account for these issues.
 Only a thorough investigation by a competent, devoted legal team can uncover the entire truth behind a construction accident.

 The experienced advocates at Nelson & Smith have successfully represented thousands of personal injury claims.
-If you have been harmed in a construction accident, put our experts to work for you.
+If you have been harmed in a construction accident, put our work injury law experts to work for you.
 It is easy to overlook a small detail on an insurance or health care agreement and write yourself out of the full amount you deserve.
 Safeguard your interests by starting with a free consultation today.